Finasteride 5 mg film-coated tablets

 For the full list of excipients, see section 6.1.

-Finasteride tablets are light blue, circular, biconvex, film coated tablets, debossed with FIN on one side and plain on the other side.
+Finasteride tablets are light blue, circular, biconvex, film coated tablets, plain on both sides.
 Diameter 7.00-7.30 mm.

 Finasteride is indicated for the treatment and control of benign prostatic hyperplasia (BPH) in patients with an enlarged prostate to:

 − cause regression of the enlarged prostate, improve urinary flow and improve the symptoms associated with BPH